 The General Aviation Manufacturers Association (GAMA) exists to foster and advance the general welfare, safety, interests, and activities of the global business and general aviation industry.
 This includes promoting a better understanding of general aviation manufacturing, maintenance, repair, and overhaul and the important role these industry segments play in economic growth and opportunity, and in serving the critical transportation needs of communities, companies, and individuals worldwide.

 Registration for the first-ever European Business Aviation SAF Summit is now open.
 European Business Aviation leaders and EU officials will…

 “The General Aviation Manufacturers Association (GAMA) is pushing international regulators to strengthen cooperation, concerned that political, budgetary, and pandemic-related complexities…

 GA Facts & Statistics

-- In the U.S., General Aviation flies almost 23 million hours, of which two-thirds are for business purposes.
+- In the U.S., General Aviation flies over 24 million hours, of which two-thirds are for business purposes.